-ISO 9
+ISO 9984

-Second edition 1995-02-15
+First edition 1996-12-15

-Information and documentation - Transliteration of Cyrillic characters into Latin characters - Slavic and non-Slavic languages
+Information and documentation - Transliteration of Georgian characters into Latin characters

-Information et documentation - Translittération des caractères cyrilliques en caractères latins - Langues slaves et non slaves
+Information et documentation - Translittération des caractères géorgiens en caractères latins

 Foreword

 ISO (the International Organization for Standardization) is a worldwide federation of national standards bodies (ISO member bodies).
 The work of preparing International Standards is normally carried out through ISO technical committees.
 Each member body interested in a subject for which a technical committee has been established has the right to be represented on that committee.
 International organizations, governmental and non-governmental, in liaison with ISO, also take part in the work.
 ISO collaborates closely with the International Electrotechnical Commission (IEC) on all matters of electrotechnical standardization.